fsvreddit/hive-protect/README.md

 ## Operation notes

-The app will only check a user once every six hours to avoid flooding the API with requests, it caches the results of the previous check.
+The app will only check a user once every 24 hours to avoid flooding the API with requests, it caches the results of the previous check.
 If a user is over the action threshold the cache duration is reduced to one hour.

 However, if a user is unbanned, previously cached results are cleared because an unban may be as a result of a user cleaning up their profile, so it may need to be checked again.